zyprexh/Arweave-Academy/README.md

 ## Task Submission

 After each course there will be a series of tasks.
 These tasks will test whether you have mastered the course content.
+You will be redirected to the @OpenBuildxyz platform to complete the task and submit a screenshot of the result to your folder in the GitHub repository.

 For example, to submit `task1`, follow these steps:

 1. Create a `task1` folder under `submissions/YourName`.
-2. Copy the [task1.md](./task/task1.md) file into your `task1` folder.
-You can also create a `readme.md` file to organize your task content.
-(Submission of learning notes and reflections is encouraged.)
+2. Click [task1](https://openbuild.xyz/quiz/202501081) to open the `task1` page.
-3. Answer all the questions in the tasks and fill in the answers in the table at the top of the file.
+3. Answer all the questions, take a screenshot of the result, and upload it to your `submissions/YourName/task1` folder.
 4. Submit a Pull Request to this repository.
-Once the PR is merged, `task1` will be considered complete.
+Once your PR is merged, `task1` will be marked as complete.
 5. ⚠️ Each task must be submitted separately.
 A single PR containing multiple tasks will be closed.

 Developers who complete all the courses and submit the tasks will receive a Level 1 Certification.
 If you earn all 4 Levels of Certifications in the future, you will be awarded a **Final Graduation Certificate** and become a priority candidate in our talent pool, gaining access to more job opportunities within the ecosystem.